 Methods

 Log transform on LDL data and perform two samples t test to compare geometric mean LDL values between participants who died in 5 years and participants who died after 5 years.

+You need to elaborate more about the method.
+State the assumption about unequal variance or not and how you got the final point estimates by exponentiating the point intervals and confidence intervals (-2).

 Inference: